INTERVIEW-CF Industries CEO open to different capital structure

 By Rod Nickel

-Jan 14 The new chief executive of CF Industries Holdings Inc said he is open to finding a better capital structure for the U.S. fertilizer company, including the option of forming a master limited partnership.
+Jan 14 The new chief executive of CF Industries Holdings Inc is open to finding a better capital structure for the U.S. fertilizer company, including the option of forming a master limited partnership, Tony Will said on Tuesday in his first interview since taking over this month.

-Tony Will, in his first interview since taking over as chief executive this month, on Tuesday said the company has drawn no conclusions yet about a possible change to its structure since it said in December that it hired two undisclosed investment banks to evaluate funding options.

 A master limited partnership is a dividend-paying investment vehicle that enjoys special tax breaks and is often used by natural resources companies.

+Will said the company has drawn no conclusions yet about a possible change to its structure since it said in December that it hired two undisclosed investment banks to evaluate funding options.

-If CF chooses to create an MLP around new nitrogen facilities that are part of its current $3.8 billion expansion, the company would likely wait to make the change until 2015 or 2016 when the facilities are operating, Will said.
+If it chooses to create an MLP around new nitrogen facilities that are part of its current $3.8 billion expansion, the company would likely wait to make the change until 2015 or 2016 when the facilities are operating, he said.

-Such a scenario of dropping new facilities into an MLP has been suggested by some analysts, but Will said he was not ready to give an opinion on it.
-He did, however, say that he saw downsides to alternatives such as adding assets to CF's existing MLP with subsidiary Terra Nitrogen Company LP or forming an MLP around facilities that are currently operating.

 The company will spend nearly $2 billion this year on its expansion of nitrogen production in Louisiana and Iowa, but Will said CF's interest is low in taking on a partner to reduce costs.

-He would not say whether he has met directly with Third Point since becoming CEO, but said he's open to ideas from investors.

-"I'm happy to beg, borrow or steal any idea that's a good one and implement it," Will said.

-Shares of CF, the world's second largest nitrogen producer after Norway's Yara International ASA, rose 0.4 percent to $245.66 in New York, touching an all-time high.
-(Reporting by Rod Nickel in Winnipeg, Manitoba; Editing by Andre Grenon, James Dalgleish and Leslie Adler)
+Shares of CF, the world's second largest nitrogen producer after Norway's Yara International ASA, rose 0.6 percent to $246 in New York, touching an all-time high.
+(Reporting by Rod Nickel in Winnipeg, Manitoba; Editing by Andre Grenon and James Dalgleish)

 * Shares jump almost 9 percent (Adds details, analyst comments)